 They both started with coach “Carlinhos” (who’s last name did not withstand the test of time), though only a few months later the Gurgel’s moved to a new camp led by Romero Cavalcanti, called Jacare Jiu Jitsu Academy, a group that would lead to the Master Team years later.

-Fernando’s work as a jiu jitsu instructor started at Jacare’s “Academia Master” in Ipanema.
-As Jacare moved to the United States in the early 1990’s for the first time, the academy was left on the capable hands of Gurgel, who did an amazing job developing many of the team’s top competitors, being highly praised by figures such as 2x open weight world champion Rodrigo “Comprido” Medeiros.
-He would later be part of the founding members of the Alliance academy, the others being: Romero Cavalcanti, Alexandre Paiva and his brother Fabio Gurgel.
+Fernando’s work as a jiu-jitsu instructor started at Jacare’s “Academia Master” in Ipanema.
+During Jacare’s first United States “expedition” in the early 1990s, the academy was left in the capable hands of Gurgel, who did an amazing job developing many of the team’s top competitors, being highly praised by figures such as 2x open weight world champion Rodrigo “Comprido” Medeiros.
+He would later be part of the founding members of the Alliance academy, the others being: Romero Cavalcanti, Alexandre Paiva and Fernando’s brother, Fabio.

-While being a coach, Fernando finished an engineering degree and started working in his family’s human resources company.
-As the schedules of both activities started clashing, Gurgel opted to continue the family tradition and leave his coaching career behind, taking a step back and becoming a student once again.
+Although coaching the team, Fernando found time in his busy schedule to finish an engineering degree, after which he started working for his family’s human resources company.
+When the schedules of both activities started clashing, Gurgel opted to continue the family tradition and leave his coaching career behind, taking a step back and becoming a student once again.